johnash1990/crashDataAnalysisTools/Design.md

 ### Tasks

 ### Use Cases
-- Draw a scatterplot of crash rate vs. speed.
+- Draw a scatterplot of crash rate vs. factors such as speed, temperature, precipitation, etc.